 Press Contact: Matt Taibi Phone: (401) 431-0454 Email: [email protected]

-Teamsters Local 251 represents workers in a wide variety of industries throughout Rhode Island.
-For more information, go to https://teamsterslocal251.org/
+Teamsters Local 251 is based in East Providence, Rhode Island and represents over 6,300 workers in a wide variety of industries throughout Rhode Island and southeastern Massachusetts.
+For more information go to https://teamsterslocal251.org/.